CJ5 Engine Swap Choices

 Installing The Motor Is Only The Beginning

-Installing different engine mounts and bolting up the motor is just the first step in the engine swap process.
-After that starts a multiple series of "mini projects", including hooking up the transmission, cooling and exhaust systems, and wiring it all up.
+Installing different engine mounts and bolting up the motor is only the first step in the engine swap process.
+After that, a multiple series of "mini projects" begins, including hooking up the transmission, cooling and exhaust systems, and wiring it all up.

 At this point, you may consider upgrading the brakes and suspension.